tls-inspector/openssl-ios/README.md

 # openssl-ios

-A simple script to compile openssl to a dylib framework for iOS apps.
+A modern and *maintained* script to compile OpenSSL for iOS and iPadOS applications.

-# Instructions
+## Usage

 It's as simple as: